emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 ### Why repo-grep?

+Repo-grep is designed to enhance developer productivity by providing instant, seamless search with minimal setup—helping engineers work more efficiently, navigate large codebases with ease, and stay focused on writing high-quality code.
+Core features include:

 - **Automatic project root detection:**
   Repo-grep automatically locates your project root using Git or SVN.
 For larger setups with multiple repositories, use `repo-grep-multi` to search all of them from a shared parent directory.